Understanding Coffee Can Get Technical. Let's Explore

 As we briefly introduce you to the varietal concept, there are many further mutations that have descended from the Bourbon and Typica varietals covered here.
 Each have a slightly unique characteristic in terms of flavour, which we will explore in later articles, and some grow better in certain climates than others.
 As mentioned, farmers typically choose their varietals based on yield and climate - quality has historically been overlooked and considered a less important factor.
 As a result of this, you would often see farmers blending different varietals to reach the desired level of quality.
 However, more and more farmers are now focusing on producing the best tasting coffee from single varietals, such as Gesha, which is raising the bar for coffee producers all over the world, least mention those speciality grade.

 GUSTATORY knows that many of you prefer single origin coffees over those blended, and there are many coffee roasters who solely produce suchlike coffees, staying clear of blended variations.
 With this in mind, GUSTATORY offers a dedicated Single Origin coffee subscription, however also, all coffees ever curated for our Plus 87 coffee subscription or Rest of World coffee subscription will be single origin as well; both of these latter coffee subscriptions feature the best coffees available by independent coffee roasters.
-Alternatively, enjoy browsing and shopping the GUSTATORY marketplace whereby we make great coffee simple to find, enabling you to forever checkout with one marketplace account, or as a guest.
 Easy.
 Curated.
 Ideal.

 GUSTATORY (adjective): curating excellence in taste.